If you’re visiting Australia from Malta or the Maltese Islands you may be eligible for medical care under Medicare while you’re here.

 You need to enrol in Medicare to get a benefit.

-- a resident of Malta before arriving in Australia
+- have been living in Malta before arriving in Australia.

 This includes all the Maltese Islands.